-- Each department or school may nominate one candidate in either or both of the above eligible fields.
+- Each department or college may nominate one candidate in either or both of the above eligible fields.
 Each unit may create its own selection process for its nominee.

-Eligible fields in 2019 will be Biological Sciences, and Humanities and Fine Arts.
+Eligible fields in 2024 will be Mathematics, Physical Sciences and Engineering and Social Sciences.

-A nomination packet must include the following required items:
+A nomination packet must be submitted by the department chair or college dean and include the following required items (PDF format):

 - three letters addressing the significance and quality of the nominee's dissertation

 - one letter from a member of the nominee’s dissertation committee.

 - one letter from a person chosen by the nominee.